dperson/openvpn-client/README.md

                     required arg: '<passwd>'
                     <passwd> password to access the certificate file
-        -a '<user;password>' Configure authentication username and password -d          Use the VPN provider's DNS resolvers -f '[port]' Firewall rules so that only the VPN and DNS are allowed to send internet traffic (IE if VPN is down it's offline)
+        -a '<user;password>' Configure authentication username and password -D          Don't use the connection as the default route -d          Use the VPN provider's DNS resolvers -f '[port]' Firewall rules so that only the VPN and DNS are allowed to send internet traffic (IE if VPN is down it's offline)